justbornnewbie/ChatGPT/index.md

 **• Multiple Perspectives**: Please write an argument **against** _genetically modified organisms (GMOs) that considers_ multiple perspectives.
 Include the names and points of view of the different perspectives, such as a **farmer**, a **consumer**, and a **geneticist**.

+## Constructive Critic Prompting
+This prompt can provide objective and **expert feedback** on your writing, _highlighting areas for improvement and offering constructive criticism_ to help you refine and enhance your copy.

+### Prompt Formula
+• I want you to act as an expert and critic in the subject of **[industry]**.
+Criticize my content pasted below, convince me why it’s bad, and give me constructive criticism on how it should be improved.
+For some context, my **[product or service]** is for **[details, demographic, etc]**.
+The purpose of my **[product or service]** is to **[your content goal]**.
+Let’s think step by step and I want you to address each piece of content individually.
+Here is my content to critique, **[your content]**.

+### Examples
+• I want you to act as an expert and critic in the subject of **fashion**.
+Criticize my content pasted below, convince me why it’s bad, and give me constructive criticism on how it should be improved.
+For some context, my **product description** is for my _clothing brand for 20 to 30 year old eco-friendly customers, who appreciate unique modern aesthetics_.
+The purpose of my **product description** is to **get customers to purchase more clothing products**.
+Let’s think step by step and I want you to address each piece of content individually.
+Here is my content to critique, _“Introducing our latest addition to our eco-friendly clothing collection, the "Modern Vibes" t-shirt!
+Made from 100% organic cotton, this t-shirt not only feels great on your skin but is also kind to the environment.
+With a sleek and modern design, this t-shirt is perfect for the fashion-savvy 20 to 30 year old who wants to make a statement while still being conscious of their environmental impact."_

+So this will give suggestions and also it will give the modified version of solution.

+## Comparative Prompting
+Comparative prompting highlights _key similarities and differences_ across various factors which help you make more informed decisions and gain a deeper understanding of the **strengths** and **weaknesses** of two options.

+### Prompt Formula
+• Please compare and contrast the following text examples.
+Outline the similarities, differences, qualitative characteristics, quantitative factors, functionality, impact, key takeaways, and other factors into one table.
+Here are the two pieces of content: **[content 1]** and **[content 2]**.

+### Examples
+• The business and design philosophy of **Apple** and **Microsoft**.
+• Investing in **real estate** and investing in **cryptocurrency**
+• Please compare and contrast the following text examples.
+Outline the similarities, differences, qualitative characteristics, quantitative factors, functionality, impact, key takeaways, and other factors into one table.
+Here are the two pieces of content: The business and design philosophy of **Apple** and **Microsoft**